grow-graphics/gd/Readme.md

 ## Semi-Automatic Memory Management

-Godot types are preferred over Go types, so that allocations can be kept under control.
+Godot types are preferred over Go types, in order to keep allocations optional.
 All values are tied to a [gd.Context] type, which is either:

     (a) a function argument and any values associated with it will be freed when the function returns.